The Substance and Pornography Addicted

 Girls are “being invited to see themselves not as healthy, active and imaginative girls, but as hot and sassy tweens on the prowl”, write Andrea Nauze and Emma Rush in Corporate Pedophilia: Sexualization of Children in Australia (2006).

-Pornography has become the sex handbook for many boys.
-It is not often noted that pornography is detrimental for boys, who are fed distorted images of women'Xwho they are and what they want.
-Women are reduced to sex toys and masturbatory aids.
-And men are portrayed as predatory and masterful, never as gentle and considerate lovers.
+Pornography has become the sex handbook for many boys who are fed distorted images of women who are reduced to sex toys and masturbatory aids.

 Damage to children

 A extensive recent study of hard core adult pornography, www.moralityinmedia.org, shows how it contributes to the sexual exploitation of children The results reveal:

 For many perpetrators there is a progression from viewing adult porn to viewing child porn.